DgAlfaro-dev/Claim-info-demo/README.md

-# ClaimInfoDemo — Country‑extensible system
+# ClaimInfoDemo — Country‑extensible system with Feature Sliced Design

-This repository implements a claims information system (ClaimInfo) based on an Nx monorepo and a modular architecture.
+This repository implements a claims information system (ClaimInfo) based on an Nx monorepo and a **Feature Sliced Design** architecture.
 The core is decoupled from country‑specific extensions, allowing new countries to be added without modifying the base code or affecting existing behavior.

 Key characteristics:
+- ✅ **Feature Sliced Design** - Modular organization by features
-- Nx monorepo with incremental builds and caching.
+- ✅ Nx monorepo with incremental builds and caching
-- Independent libraries: core and extensions compile separately.
+- ✅ Independent libraries: core and extensions compile separately
-- Registry pattern for extensions to avoid circular dependencies.
+- ✅ Registry pattern for extensions to avoid circular dependencies
-- Country extensibility via declarative configuration and lazy loading.
+- ✅ Country extensibility via declarative configuration and lazy loading
-- Strict TypeScript typing across the system.
+- ✅ Strict TypeScript typing across the system
-- Multi‑currency support and country‑specific validations.
+- ✅ Multi‑currency support and country‑specific validations
-- Unit and integration tests covering core and extensions.
+- ✅ Unit and integration tests covering core and extensions
+- ✅ No circular dependencies between packages

+## 📐 New Architecture (Feature Sliced Design)

+The project has been restructured to follow **Feature Sliced Design** principles.
+See [FEATURE_SLICED_DESIGN.md](./FEATURE_SLICED_DESIGN.md) for complete details.

 ---